NoTody/Machine-Learning-from-Scratch/DeepLearning-Optimizers/README.md

+# Deep Learning Optimizer Implementaions
-# Implementaions of some popular deep learning optimizers with torch
+Implementaions of some popular deep learning optimizers with torch.